WillMuzyka/linkapi-pipedrive-bling/README.md

 ## :motorway: Routes

 This project has the following routes, with the designed behavior:
-* GET /all
+* GET /database/all
 	* Returns all the database entries.
 Each entry has a unique ID, the sum value of the day and the date;
+* GET /database/:days
+	* Returns all the database entries that are from a number of :days ago.
+For example, if the value of :days is 3, it will return the reports from 3 days ago until now.
+Each entry has a unique ID, the sum value of the day and the date;
+* POST /database
+	* Force the input of an entry on the database containing the sum of values of the current day;

+Extra routes:
 * GET /deals
 	* Returns all the deals from Pipedrive that contains the status 'won';
-* POST /database
-	* Force the input of an entry on the database containing the sum of values of the current day;
 * PUT /bling
 	* Force the update of deals on bling, based on Pipedrive's deal;